backlineint/brianperry.dev/src/content/posts/2025/2025-oscars-films.md

 ### Best Picture Nominees

 - [The Substance](https://www.imdb.com/title/tt17526714/) - I love that a movie this fucked up made the cut.
 I have some structural problems with it, especially in the third act, but I don't think a movie like this really cares about structure, logic, or reality.
 Enjoyed the disorienting way it was shot once I settled in, and boy oh boy those last few scenes.
 Too many needles though.

+- [Dune: Part Two](https://www.imdb.com/title/tt15239678/) - did nothing for me unfortunately.
+Couldn't remember enough of the first one, and generally found most of the movie baffling.
+Impressive to look at though.

 ### Other Nominated Films